-It should be realized that the experimental constraints on axions can be reinterpreted as constraints on high frequency GWs.
-Indeed, at the GHz range, we have given the constraints on GHz GWs by utilizing the existing data for axion searches with magnons~\cite{Ito:2019wcb,Ito:2020wxi}.
-Later, this strategy has been extended to other axion search experiments which utilize phenomena due to the axion-photon interaction, such as the axion-photon conversion~\cite{Ejlli:2019bqj,Domcke:2022rgu} and the resonant excitation of photons by the axion dark matter~\cite{Berlin:2021txa}.
+It should be noted that the experimental constraints on axions can be reinterpreted as constraints on high frequency GWs.
+Indeed, in the GHz range, we have imposed constraints on GHz GWs by utilizing the existing data for axion searches with magnons~\cite{Ito:2019wcb,Ito:2020wxi}.
+Subsequently, this strategy has been extended to other axion search experiments which utilize phenomena due to the axion-photon interaction, such as the axion-photon conversion~\cite{Ejlli:2019bqj,Domcke:2022rgu} and the resonant excitation of photons by the axion dark matter~\cite{Berlin:2021txa}.

-As we mentioned above, the same system can detect both axions and GWs potentially.
-In other words, each of them can be contamination to the other.
-Then, a natural question is if we can distinguish the both effects.
-It should be noted that axion cavity experiments use the axion photon coupling, while axion magnon experiments use the axion electron coupling.
+As we mentioned above, the same system can potentially detect both axions and GWs potentially.
+In other words, they can each be contamination to the other.
+Thus, a natural question is whether we can distinguish the two effects.
+It should be noted that axion cavity experiments use axion-photon coupling, while axion magnon experiments use the axion-electron coupling.
 On the other hand, GWs universally affect both photons and electrons.
-Therefore, if both of the information are available, it is possible to discriminate axions and gravitons in principle.
-Thus, it is worth studying the sensitivity of magnon GW detectors.
+Therefore, if information regarding both is available, it is possible to discriminate between axions and gravitons in principle.
+Thus, the sensitivity of magnon GW detectors is worth studying.

-The organization of the paper is as follows.
+This paper is organized as follows.
 In section II, we review Fermi normal coordinates in a planar GW.
 In section III, we explain how the planar GW excites magnons.
-In section IV, we estimate the sensitivity of magnon GW detectors.
+We estimate the sensitivity of magnon GW detectors in section IV.
 The final section is devoted to the conclusion.